 I am a Sussex based artist who has also practised as an art psychotherapist in the NHS for over twenty years.
 My dual practice as an artist and psychotherapist inform one and other: both reflect an enduring passion for using art as a way of giving form to what is unformulated, expressing things that may feel impossible to put into words.

-I am interested in issues of the vulnerability of both the human body and psyche within its environment.
+I am interested in issues of the vulnerability of both the human body and psyche within its environment as well as notions of self in relation to others.
+The forms are fragile or tough, are blurred or have edges, are separate or merged.
 Although my work has a human presence the forms I use are not human forms as such.
 They relate to the body rather that representing it directly.
-The forms are fragile or tough, are blurred or have edges, are separate or merged, each painting establishes its own identity.
+My paintings are also concerned with time, memory and connection, particularly semi-recalled sensory memories.
+I hope the viewer is able to have an engagement with the work that unfolds gradually and calls to mind the way momentary subjective experiences connect us with our self and others.